Toyota 1MZ-FE Engine Problems

 If you experience a rough engine idle or the engine stalling while idling, it’s essential to check the EGR valve.
 However, this symptom can be found commonly on our list of problems making it more challenging to find the source of the issue.
 A loss of fuel mileage and an increase in engine emission can also be direct results of a bad EGR valve.
 This problem can result in a heavy fuel smell both inside and outside of the car.

 Let’s hope our previous issue is not co-occurring with EGR failure due to the fact that a failing EGR can produce knocking or cranking noises from the Toyota 1MZ-FE.
 This problem can be harder to diagnose than other issues listed above if not utilizing proper diagnostic equipment/tests.
 An EGR valve replacement for a Camry can cost up to $350 based on national averages.
-(Once again, this depends on the source of the replacement valve and varying labor costs)

-EGR Failure Symptoms:
+EGR Failure Symptoms

 • Rough engine idle/Stalling while idling